 “[Evokes] both Jeanette Winterson and Ian McEwan… an elegiac and uplifting novel about the indissoluble bonds between mothers and daughters, and a reminder of how the imagination can set you free.” —The Guardian

-It’s the birthday gift every 13-year-old wants: The discovery that your parents aren’t your real parents.
-For Ruby, the discovery that she’s adopted, and that her abusive parents aren’t her actual parents, the discovery is galvanizing.
+It’s the birthday gift every thirteen-year-old wants: The discovery that your parents aren’t your real parents.
+For Ruby, the discovery that she’s adopted, and that her abusive parents aren’t her actual parents, is galvanizing.

 Determined to find her real mother and father, she runs away into the woods with nothing but a suitcase and the company of her only true friend—the imaginary Shadow Boy.
 There, she discovers a group of siblings living by their wits.
 They take her in, but while they offer the closest Ruby’s ever had to a family, it’s not always clear what’s real and what’s not—or who’s trying to help her and who might be a threat.

 Told from shifting timelines, and the alternating perspectives of Ruby; her mother, Anna; and even the Shadow Boy, The Doll Funeral is a dazzling follow-up to Kate Hamer’s breakout debut, The Girl in the Red Coat, and a gripping, exquisitely mysterious novel about the connections that remain after a family has been broken apart.

 “A moving and mesmeric story… beautifully written, The Doll Funeral brims with a delightful, riveting strangeness.” —Shelf Awarness for Readers

 “Hamer has created a mystical world in which characters are haunted by specters of their present as well as their past, by the living and the lost.
 Her diction is lovely and tangible..A powerful paranormal novel.” —Kirkus Reviews